ravikant-diwakar/DevOps/DevOpswithAWS.md

 You've successfully launched an EC2 instance in your custom VPC and connected to it.

-## Step-by-Step: Test EC2 Connection Using PuTTY
+## Test EC2 Connection Using PuTTY

 ### PRE-STEP: Convert `.pem` to `.ppk` (if you haven't already)